luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 ## Discussion
 ### Implication
 From our experiments we can see a clear difference in the energy consumption of the more lightweight text editors (Notepad, Notepad++) compared to the heavier text editors.
 We do have to note the fact that data was not normally distributed.
-This could potentially be caused by processes running in the background with a variable amount of energy consumption.
+This could potentially be caused by processes running in the background with a variable amount of energy consumption such as garbage collection.

 Of course heavier text editors include functionalities that the more lightweight editors do not possess, such as spelling and grammar checking, syntax highlighting for programming and more.
 Our hypothesis was that these extended features could lead to a higher energy consumption.
 Our results prove this, with a p value < 0.005 for all comparisons when executing the Welch's t-test.
 It is interesting that the energy consumption of Notepad++ is lower than Notepad.
 Notepad++ has a more extensive feature set than Notepad, but consumes less energy.